 I’ve worked to build Atlanta Victim Assistance, Inc.; an agency that advocates for the fundamental rights of victims and witnesses of crime with compassion, dignity and respect.
 As Executive Director I’ve witnessed the police work hard to reduce crime.
 We are here, as partners and advocates, to provide comprehensive services that help survivors to demystify the criminal justice system and offer support that can reduce severe emotional stress.

-While crime is sadly a fixture in our daily lives, thankfully there are also advocates who work to foster a healthy transition from victim to victor.
-Your participation helps to ensure that victims of crime have access to highly-qualified, professional and volunteer staff to usher families through the aftermath of violent crime.
+While crime is sadly a fixture in our daily lives, thankfully there are also community advocates who work to foster a healthy transition from victim to victor.
+We work hard to ensure that victims of crime have access to highly-qualified professional and volunteer staff to usher families through the aftermath of violent crime.